aarboleda1/Elements-Of-Programming-Interviews/notes.md

 - It's often easier to conceptualize a greedy algorithm recursively, and then implement it using iteration for higher performance
 - Even if the greedy approach does not yield an optimum solution, it can give insights into the optimum algorithm, or serve as a heuristic.
 - Sometimes the correct greedy algorithm is *not obvious*

+# Invariants
+- Key strategy to determining whether to use an invariant and when designing an algorithm is to work on small examples to hypothesize the invariant